 The second of the Team Go Rocket Executives, Sierra can bring the following Shadow Pokémon into battle:

-The best counters for going up against Sierra are Machamp, Tyranitar, and Lugia.
+The best counters for going up against Sierra are Darkrai, Machamp, and Yanmega.

 The third of the Team Go Rocket Executives and former friend of Team Valor's Candela, Arlo can bring the following Shadow Pokémon into battle: